pxslip/db-studio/docs/contributing/running-locally.md

 ---
 description:
-  This guide explains how to install the _Development_ version of Directus locally so that you can work on the platform's source code.
+  This guide explains how to install the _Development_ version of d9 locally so that you can work on the platform's source code.
 readTime: 4 min read
 ---

 # Running Locally

-> This guide explains how to install the _Development_ version of Directus locally so that you can work on the
+> This guide explains how to install the _Development_ version of d9 locally so that you can work on the
 > platform's source code.
 To install the _Production_ version locally, please follow to our
 > [Docker Guide](/self-hosted/docker-guide).

 ::: tip Minimum Requirements

-You will need to have [the latest version of Node](https://nodejs.org/en/download/current) to _build_ a Development version of Directus.
+You will need to have [the latest version of Node](https://nodejs.org/en/download/current) to _build_ a Development version of d9.

 You will also need to have the package manager [pnpm](https://pnpm.io) installed.

 :::

-## 1. Fork the Directus repository
+## 1. Fork the d9 repository

 Go to the [repository]({{GITHUB_URL}}) and fork it to your GitHub account.
-A fork is your copy of the Directus repository which allows you to freely experiment with changes without affecting the original project.
+A fork is your copy of the d9 repository which allows you to freely experiment with changes without affecting the original project.

 ## 2. Clone from your repository